 Antiviral drugs used to treat viral encephalitis include acyclovir and ganciclovir.

-Patients who experience severe brain inflammation may need physical, speech, and occupational therapy once the acute illness is under control.
+Individuals should receive evaluation for comprehensive rehabilitation that might include cognitive rehabilitation, physical, speech, and occupational therapy once the acute illness is under control.

-Good personal hygiene can reduce the risk of getting the disease from an infected person.
 Avoid sharing food, utensils, glasses, and other objects with a person who may be exposed to or have the infection.
 Wash hands often with soap and rinse under running water.

 Effective vaccines are available to prevent pneumonia, H. influenza, pneumococcal meningitis, and infection with other bacteria that can cause meningococcal meningitis.